lukaszsliwinski/memory_game/README.md

 # Memory game

 ## About
-Simply memory game with colors.
+Simply memory game with colors made for practice JavaScript skills.

 ## Used technologies
 HTML5<br>